Place Value And Rounding Quizzes

 Applications of Place Value and Rounding

-• Estimating sums, differences, products, and quotients.
+• Estimating sums, differences, products, and quotients quickly.

-• Checking answers for reasonableness.
+• Checking answers for reasonableness in calculations.

 Worked Examples